-This brings me to where I am today.
-Living a lifestyle that is free from restriction, free from malnourishing my body.
+Where am I today?
+Living a life that is free from restriction and free from malnourishing my body.
+No, it’s not always “perfect,” but I’ve come to accept that this is part of what makes me human!
 I am a Licensed Professional Counselor, and use my experiences in the counseling realm to help structure what coaching looks like.
-I also am an ACE-Certified Personal Trainer, and emphasis the importance of both mental and physical health.
+I also am an ACE-Certified Personal Trainer, and emphasize the importance of both mental and physical health.

 This brings me to the work I do with each of you babes.